hemanth/functional-programming-jargon/readme.md

 ## Point-Free Style

-> Writing functions where the definition does not explicitly define arguments.
+> Writing functions where the definition does not explicitly identify the arguments used.
 This style usually requires [currying](#currying) or other [Higher-Order functions](#higher-order-functions-hof).
 A.K.A Tacit programming.

 ```js
 // Given